 Explore Your Options

-Every single time I get a notification about a canceled flight, I immediately turn to the same place before even picking up the phone: Google Flights.
+Every single time I get a flight status notification about a canceled flight, I immediately turn to the same place before even picking up the phone: Google Flights.

 Sure, you can call your airline or head to the airport and push your carrier to figure it out for you.
 But it can be much quicker – and better for you in the end – to research your options and proactively suggest a solution instead.